despawnerer/ankle/README.md

 Caveats
 -------

-These would be nice to have, but are currently not implemented:
+These features are currently not implemented:

 - Order of elements isn't checked
 - Text within elements isn't checked
+- Class attribute is checked by strict equality, but it may be desirable to ignore classes that aren't present in the skeleton

 Example